 While many students arrive at the Naval War College with tactical knowledge and experience, intermediate level education expands the intellectual aperture.
-Command and Naval Staff College/Naval Staff College students are future commanders; before that, you will serve in key staff positions that support the commander's decision cycle.
+College of Naval Command and Staff / Naval Staff College students are future commanders; before that, you will serve in key staff positions that support the commander's decision cycle.
 The study of military leadership, a key thread to the JMO course, is presented here in the form of Mission Command - a warfighting philosophy many would argue is needed more today than ever before.